Bioconductor/bioc_git_transition/doc/workflows/bioconductor-github-infrastructure.md

 The reason, you have `fetch` and `push` for each remote is because you want to be able to `sync` your local machine's repository to both locations.
 By `sync`, it means getting commits from the remote locations using the `fetch` process, and then `push` commits from your local machine to the remote locations.

 You can only `fetch` and `push` through your local machine to either GitHub or Bioconductor.
-You cannot directly `fetch` or `push` from Github to Bioconductor directly.
+You cannot directly `fetch` or `push` from GitHub to Bioconductor directly.
 You local machine acts as the intermediate git repository to sync your package between GitHub and Bioconductor.

 ## Developers/Maintainers vs Users